brimdata/zed/docs/formats/zng.md

 ## 4. Type Values

-As the ZSON data model support first-class types and because the ZNG designs goals require that values need not be translated between type contexts, type values must be encoded in a fashion that is independent of the type context.
+As the ZSON data model support first-class types and because the ZNG design goals require that value serializations cannot change across type contexts, type values must be encoded in a fashion that is independent of the type context.
 Thus, a serialized type value encodes the entire type in a canonical form according to the recursive definition in this section.